Fruitware/ContactBundle/README.md

 > If your are in debug mode (see your front controller), the HTML5 validation
 > can be disabled by adding `?novalidate=1` to the URL.

-## Bootstrap

-[Bootstrap framework](http://getbootstrap.com/) v3.0.2 is loaded and used in templates provided by this bundle.

 ![Screenshot](https://raw.github.com/fruitware/ContactBundle/master/Resources/doc/images/form.png)

 ## Customization